uktrade/data-hub-frontend/src/client/components/CheckboxGroupField/usage.md

 property to create a scrollable area.
 Selected option count will only show when you use the `visibleHeight` property.

+If when a screenreader reads the label of the checkboxes in isolation it is not clear what they refer to, use the `groupId` prop to ensure the legend of the checkbox group is read after each checkbox label.

 ### Usage

 ```jsx